 Scientific research on the successful treatment of lazy eye in adults and older children has exploded thanks to 21st discoveries about neuroplasticity.
 For example, scientific research by the National Eye Insitute has proven that older children benefit from lazy eye treatment (up to age 17).
 What is lazy eye (amblyopia)?
 Links, references, FAQ, etc. Launched 2005.

 Also available at visionstories.com.
 Over

-by patients (children and adults), parents, and
+550 inspiring Vision Therapy Success Stories submitted by (children and adults), parents, and

 teachers.
 MANY topics are covered including ADD-ADHD;

-Blurred Vision, Brain Injured, Crossed Eyes, Double
+Blurred Vision, Concussions and Traumatic Brain Injury, Crossed Eyes, Double

 Vision, Dyslexia, Eye Strain, Headaches, Reading,